A PostgreSQL async library for modular applications

 • Connection pooling with retries and backoff

-• A simple migration system with per-module isolation and checksums
+• A migration system with per-module isolation and checksums

-• Optional monitoring (slow queries, pool stats, EXPLAIN, health checks)
+• Optional monitoring (slow queries, pool stats, EXPLAIN)

 xkcd Exploits of a Mom